STUDENT WELLBEING

 Every year group also has a Head of Learning and Skills working with them to support with academic progress and wellbeing.
 They work closely with students and parents/carers to put bespoke programmes of support in place where needed.

-SENIOR MANAGEMENT TEAM
+SENIOR LEADERSHIP TEAM

 DESIGNATED SENIOR PERSON